riryrizkiyah/Labor-Classification/README.md

 ## Modelling Evaluation
 Based on the modelling trial on 3 sampling methods, the best methode is **Random Forest Undersampling** with consideration as follows:
-- Highest F1 score nya between 3 sampling methods (0.67)
+- Highest F1 score between 3 sampling methods (0.67)
 - Highers Recall score (1), allign with the objective: minimize false negative (Classified as a worker, is an unemployment)

 # Summary
-- Age of labour force in Northen Maluku are spread balance in all of the group age, with highest numbers in range 35 yo - 44 yo
+- Age of labour force in Northen Maluku Province are spread balance in all of the group age, with highest numbers in range 35 yo - 44 yo
 - Education level of labor force dominated by high school Graduate (middle school, high school, and vocational high school)
 - The Unemployment rate consider small.
 - Most of the unemployment are in the adjacent age group, dominant by the age between 20 yo - 25 yo.
 - Some of the unemployment are not looking for job either.
 The reasons are vary: already had a job but not start yet; currently preparing a business; but mostly because they feel hopeless that they can get a job.
-- Unemployment in Northen Maluku dominated by they who had Vocational Highschool education level.
+- Unemployment in Northen Maluku Province dominated by they who had Vocational Highschool education level.
 - Unemployment numbers between middle highschool, highschool and Higher Education level are same.
 - Non Labor force dominated by woman and younger population (15-19) yo.
-- Random Forest Classification used to modelling the employment and unemployment in Northen Maluku's Labor Force.
+- Random Forest Classification used to modelling the employment and unemployment in Northen Maluku Province's Labor Force.
 Undersampaling method shows best evaluation score.